tsdotnet/linked-node-list/README.md

 If the consumer modifies a link (sets the previous or next value) it will effectively break the collection.

 It is possible to declare a node type of any kind as long as it contains a previous and next value that can reference another node.
-Although not as safe as a protected [LinkedList](https://github.com/tsdotnet/linked-list/), this class has less overhead and is more flexible.
+Although not as safe as a protected linked list, this class has less overhead and is more flexible.

-The count (or length) of this LinkedNodeList is tracked as '.unsafeCount' and calling '.getCount()' will iterate the list.
+The count (or length) of this `LinkedNodeList` is tracked as '.unsafeCount' and calling '.getCount()' will iterate the list.

-A perfect example of the use of LinkedNodeList is [LinkedList](https://github.com/tsdotnet/linked-list/) as it uses it for its internal collection.
+A perfect example of the use of `LinkedNodeList` is [`LinkedList`](https://github.com/tsdotnet/linked-list/) as it uses it for its internal collection.